 Pavement Condition

-In 2018, a consultant surveyed the roads, and data was collected and analyzed on 2,321 lane miles of asphalt pavements.
-Visual data was analyzed on 2,073 lane miles of gravel roads.
+In 2023, a consultant surveyed the roads, and data was collected and analyzed on 2,221 centerline miles of pavement.
+This includes both paved roadways and gravel roads.

 The PCI tells public works officials the current condition of a road and the anticipated rate of deterioration of that road over time.
 The PCI values are used in prioritizing, funding, and executing maintenance and rehabilitation programs.